 Finishing 10th in the league in targets (151), Edelman's full-year numbers were 105 receptions, which was fourth-most in the NFL, for 1,056 yards and six touchdowns.

 In Edelman's final eight games counting both playoff games, he had a minimum of six receptions and 64 yards in every game.
 During that span, he racked up a stat line of 69/729/5.
-Purely to illustrate how productive he's been over the past half-season, maintaining that pace for a full 16-game season would equate to a stat line of 138/1,458/10!
+Purely to illustrate how productive he was over the past half-season, maintaining that pace for a full 16-game season would equate to a stat line of 138/1,458/10!

-Here are my initial fantasy football wide receiver rankings for 2014:
+Here are my updated fantasy football wide receiver rankings (standard scoring) for 2014: